JakeG0at/Repeatome_builder/Future_improvements.md

-# Each itteration takes around 1 hour to 1million reads 32 threads
+# Each itteration takes around 1 hour for 1million reads 32 threads

 # Biggest improvement would be to rewrite RepeatExplorer in Rust and add GPU_Blast support
 # Probably a 10x improvement in speed and efficiency